Christmas Cactus Facts

 Christmas Cactus Physical Description

 The stems typically resemble leaf-like pads and display a beautiful dark green color.
 Much as other cacti, the plant does not produce any leaves.
-Yet, the numerous flowers appear in large numbers and a wide range of colors.
-These include yellow, white, pink, red, orange, and even purple.
+Yet, the numerous flowers appear in large numbers and a truly wide range of colors.
+These colors include yellow, white, pink, red, orange, and even purple.

 Christmas Cactus Distribution, Habitat, and Ecology

 First of all, the spectacular Christmas Cactus occurs naturally in only one particular region of the world.
-That restricted range consists of the coastal mountains of southeastern Brazil.
+That restricted range consists of the coastal mountains of southeastern Brazil, in South America.
 This specifically includes the states of Rio de Janeiro, Sao Paulo, Minas Gerais, and Espirito Santo.

-They have also developed a unique dependency upon local bird species.
-Their seeds do not release spontaneously when the fruit ripens and generally rely upon the birds to spread them after consuming the fruit.
+The amazing species also developed a unique dependency upon local bird species.
+Its tiny seeds do not release spontaneously when the fruit ripens, like many plants.
+Therefore, it generally relies upon the birds to spread them after consuming the fruit.
 However, the plants occasionally reproduce via vegetative propagation, as well.